top of page

 Panorama of San Gorgonio and San Bernardino Mountains from Desert Hot Springs

-San Jacinto Peak is one of the most topographically prominent peaks in the United States, and is ranked the sixth most prominent peak in the 48 contiguous states.
-The steep escarpment of its north face climbs over 10,000 feet in 7 miles.
+San Jacinto Peak is one of the most topographically prominent peaks in the United States, and is ranked the 6th most prominent peak in the 48 contiguous states.
+The steep escarpment of its north face rises over 10,000 feet in 7 miles.
 This is one of the largest gains in elevation over such a small horizontal distance in the contiguous United States.
-We had the incredible experience to climb San Jacinto in Nov 2019; click here to navigate to that blog.
-For an explanation of mountain prominence click here.
+We had the incredible experience hiking San Jacinto; click here to navigate to that blog.

 Panorama of snowy San Jacinto Mountains from Desert Hot Springs